stnolting/neoTRNG/README.md

 The sampling logic of the neoTRNG samples random data in chunks of 8-bit.
 Since the randomness extractor uses 2 non-overlapping bits a total number of 16 clock cycles is required to sample one final byte of random data.
-So the optimal and maximal output rate of the TRNG module is:
+So the maximal output rate of the TRNG module is **50Mbit/s**:

 ```
 100_000_000[cycles/s] / 16[cycles/8bit] = 50_000_000[bit/s] = 50[Mbit/s] = 47.68[Mibit/s]
 ```

 The randomness extractor only passes _valid_ bits to the sampling shift register.
-The amount of valid bits per cycle is not static as this is defined by the entropy of the entropy source.
-For a "real-world" application that was compile for a `rv32imc` CPU and optimized for size (`Os`) the average number of cycles required for obtaining a random byte is 41 cycles (including C-overhead).
+The amount of valid bits per cycle is not static as this is defined entirely by the entropy source.
+For a "real-world" application that was executed on a `rv32imc` CPU and optimized for size (`Os`) the average number of cycles required for obtaining a random byte is 41 cycles (including C-overhead).
 This results in an average throughput of **19.5Mbit/s**:

 ```